-We look for companies that trade below our estimate of their true worth thus providing a potential superior return.
+We look for companies that trade below our estimate of their true worth thus providing a satisfactory potential return.
 We determine value in the following ways:

 Free Cash Flow/Enterprise Value

 Cash brought into the business can be returned to shareholders in the form of buying back stock, paying down debt, and distributing dividends.

 We prefer to buy stocks trading at low multiples of the above ratios.
 In doing this, downside risk may be minimized and lead to price appreciation as these multiples expand to more normal levels.

 In a perfect world, we look for companies with no debt and a net cash position.
 However, some opportunities may come from securities with debt; each situation is viewed in light of their risk-adjusted return.